 Fuel cells utilize hydrogen to produce electricity through a chemical process, without combustion.
-Many of the world’s premier automotive companies plan to begin mass-production of FCVs in the next couple of years, with Hyundai & Toyota already leasing FCVs to customers in California, with Honda releasing a FCV in late 2016
+Honda, Hyundai, and Toyota have leased and sold more than 6,500 FCVs in California, and many of the world’s premier automotive companies plan to produce their own FCVs in the next couple of years.

 Capable of traveling 300-400 miles on a tank of hydrogen and refueling in three-five minutes, FCVs combine the emissions-free driving of an electric vehicle with the range and convenience of a traditional internal combustion engine.
-FCVs are up to three times more efficient than conventional vehicles, and when natural gas is used as a source for hydrogen, FCVs are the most efficient way to use this abundant American resource in cars.
-Having no internal moving parts, fuel cells also are quiet and highly reliable.
+FCVs are up to three times more energy efficient than conventional vehicles.
+Hydrogen can be sourced from America’s abundant natural gas supply or renewably produced through the electrolysis of water.
+Having no internal moving parts, FCVs also are quiet and highly reliable.

 FCVs are zero-emission vehicles – they produce no tailpipe pollution except water vapor.
 In addition, compared to internal combustion vehicles, FCVs greatly reduce greenhouse gas carbon emissions even when accounting for the full hydrogen fuel life cycle.
 When using hydrogen generated from solar or wind electrolysis, total life cycle CO2 emissions are eliminated completely.

-Fuel cell electric buses (FCEBs) are operating in cities across the country, providing clean and reliable transportation alternatives for commuters. roducing no emissions, FCEBs are attractive options for urban areas, operating quietly and reducing maintenance costs.
-FCEBs also demonstrate advantages operating in extreme temperatures, especially over battery-powered alternatives.
+Several dozen fuel cell buses are operating in cities across the country, providing clean and reliable transportation alternatives for commuters.
+Producing no emissions, fuel cell buses are attractive options for urban areas, operating quietly and reducing maintenance costs.
+Fuel cell buses also demonstrate advantages operating in extreme temperatures, especially over battery-powered alternatives.

 If you work in a warehouse, you might already be driving a fuel cell vehicle today.
 Forklifts and other material handling devices have proven to be an ideal market for early adopters of fuel cell powered vehicles.
 Many major companies are finding that fleets of fuel cell forklifts increase productivity and save money at their warehouses and distribution centers.
-Materials Handling Fact Sheet
+Check out our Material Handling Fact Sheet for more information.